lukas-judith/european-emissions-data-warehouse/README.md

 The process may take a few minutes, specifically waiting for the RDS instance to become available usually takes several minutes.
 Subsequently, an interactive session will be started in the command line in which the user has the choice of uploading data by typing *upload*, deleting the infrastructure via *delete*, or simply exiting the program using *exit*.

 **WARNING**: when exiting without the *delete* command, you will have to delete all created AWS services manually!
+Without deleting the infrastructure (either by using *delete*, or manually), the warehouse will cause **ongoing incurring cost to your AWS account**!

 *In case of any errors while setting up the cloud infrastructure, e.g. if your credential are invalid or if your internet connection is unstable, the program will provide error messages to assist you in fixing the problem.*

-Once the user has given the *upload* command, the data will be downloaded from the EEA website and uploaded to the cloud warehouse:
+Once the user has given the *upload* command, the data will be downloaded from the EEA website and uploaded to an S3 bucket (raw data bucket) in the cloud warehouse:

 <img src="imgs/upload_data.png" alt="upload_data" style="zoom:200%;" />